SDGforskning/sdg-strings/README.md

 These files contain search strings to find academic publications related to certain [Sustainable development goals](https://sdgs.un.org/goals).

-This work is a product of the project *Bærekraftsforskning for alle – en transparent kartleggings- og gjenfinningstjeneste* (Sustainable development research for all – a transparent mapping and discovery tool), a Norwegian project supported by the National Library of Norway. **[Read more about the project and find contact details here](https://www.uib.no/en/ub/148804/sustainable-development-research-all-%E2%80%93-transparent-mapping-and-discovery-tool)**.
-This project is led by the University of Bergen Library, partnered with the libraries at Western Norway University of Applied Sciences and the University of Stavanger.
-Natural Resources Institute Finland (Luke) has contributed with search strings for two SDGs as an external collaborator.

 File names in this set consist of the SDG and the _approach_ used (topic vs. action), as well as the platform/syntax for the string.
 The _approach_ relates to decisions about what kind of research the string should find: research closely related to the actions of the SDG targets (*action*), or research more broadly related to the topics in the targets (*topic*). *You can read more about these below*.
 Stable versions are saved as "releases" and can be accessed a) using the "tags" in the GitHub repository or b) via Zenodo (https://doi.org/10.5281/zenodo.7241689); in between releases, there may be uneven/untested changes to the strings.

 ## Why are we building strings?
 How do they differ to existing mappings?